 One of the early heresies that permeated the church was something called gnosticism.
 Though it has many forms, much of it centers around the idea of having some kind of secret knowledge that’s only available to a select few.
 As we look around the evangelical world today, I have to wonder if gnosticism is still out there, just wearing a different set of clothes:

 – Thinking we’ve discovered something new that no one else has ever discovered about God before.

 – Looking for “deep” things outside the revelation of God.

 – A sense of superiority because of some kind of unique relationship with God.

 All of these traits and more stem from a disbelief in God’s revelation of Himself.
-They are all searching for some kind of ever elusive “else” that manifests itself into looking further and further out when we should be looking further and further in.
+They’re all searching for some kind of ever elusive “else” that manifests itself in looking further and further out when we should be looking further and further in.
 Again, simply put – God has given us a word.
 And He is not going to contradict Himself.